EPOC's clean up strategy is closely tied to its general class

 application framework.
 Other applications must explicitly create a cleanup

-stack using CTrapCleanup
+stack using CTrapCleanup.

 By default, the cleanup stack only handles

--based classes, and untyped (TAny*
+CBase-based classes, and untyped (TAny*)

 objects that can be cleaned up by a simple memory free call.
 The general